gargleyark/gargleyark-web-2019/README.md

 1. Clone this repo - `git clone git@github.com:gargleyark/gargleyark-web-2019.git`
 2. `cd gargleyark-web-2019` to open the folder
 3. `npm install` to install dependencies
+4. Add your contentful access tokens to gridsome.config.js
-4. `gridsome develop` to start a local dev server at `http://localhost:8080`
+5. `gridsome develop` to start a local dev server at `http://localhost:8080`
-5. Read this unecessary final step
+6. Read this unecessary final step